dalbirsrana/dalbirsrana/README.md

 - 🌱 Currently learning ReactJS

-## Web developer - experience in HTML, CSS, JavaScript, jQuery, PHP.
+## Web developer - experienced in HTML, CSS, JavaScript, jQuery, PHP.
 ### Able to develop beautiful, user-friendly responsive websites that also perform well.

 ## 📫 How to reach me: